scobado/ece5775_project/README.md

 % make sw_pagerank
 This gives the performance of the Pagerank on ARM
 % make fpga
-This gives the performance of the Pagerank in FPGA
+This gives the performance of the Pagerank on FPGA
 % exit
 ```